Riverview (Qld)

 Table Chart PROFILE FAQ

-Riverview features high concentrations of group households, with a median household size of 2.5 people
+Riverview features high concentrations of group households, with a lower-than-average median household size

-Family households constitute 68.1% of all households, including 22.7% couples with children, 22.7% couples without children, and 20.3% single parent families.
-Non-family households account for the remaining 31.9%, with lone person households at 26.9% and group households comprising 5.2% of the total.
-The median household size is 2.5 people.
+Family households compose 68.1% of all households, including 22.7% couples with children, 22.7% couples without children, and 20.3% single parent families.
+Non-family households account for 31.9%, with lone person households at 26.9% and group households comprising 5.2%.
+The median household size is 2.5 people, smaller than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households